Preparing for International Careers in Costa Rica

-All students must enroll in LA&S 480: Preparing for International Careers-Costa Rica (2 credits) during the Summer term.
-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student’s Summer academic record at KU.
-It is highly encouraged, but not required, that students have taken or will take concurrently a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.
+All students will enroll in LA&S 480: Preparing for International Careers-Costa Rica (1-3 credits).
+Credit is granted by the University of Kansas upon successful completion of the course and overseas program.
+It is highly encouraged, but not required, that students have taken a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.

 Students will be in double occupancy accommodations at hotels with breakfast daily.
 Many lunches and dinners are also provided.